 Aimed at more of the plug and play end of the market, there are plenty of shooting modes to give you great results out of the box.
 Hybrid Auto creates two-second videos before each shot, Creative Shot mode lets the camera automatically choose different filters and crops for each image with basic settings for each.

-One big downside to the cameras is only shooting JPEGs, which hopefully will be addressed in further models.
+One big downside to the cameras is that it only shoots JPEGs, which hopefully will be addressed in further models.
 Thankfully, there are plenty of ways to make the JPEGs look the best they can be.

 Canon PowerShot SX720 HS in Use